Lake Gardens railway station: History

 In 1890, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Ballygunge Junction to Budge Budge via Lake Gardens.

 Electrification

 Electrification from Ballygunge Junction to Budge Budge including Lake Gardens was completed with 25 kV AC overhead system in 1965–66.

 Station complex

-The platform is very much well sheltered.
+The platform is very well sheltered.
 The station possesses many facilities including water and sanitation.
 There is a proper approach road to this station.